chrisnoonan98675/site/xl-deploy/how-to/how-do-application-dependencies-work.markdown

         * how does this work with orchestration
     * Validation if the desired deployment is allowed
         * will it break other dependencies
-    * How does it behave in combination with Staging/Satellites
-    * Rollbacks

 * How to go from Composite packages to Application Dependencies
 * Todo: Fix the current API documentation because the api changed - migration manual?